-The data below as of and for the six months ended June 30, 2021 have been derived from our unaudited consolidated financial statements, which are included in this prospectus.
-The data below as of and for the years ended December 31, 2020 and 2019 have been derived from Nuvve's audited consolidated financial statements, which are included in this prospectus.
-The data below as of and for the year ended December 31, 2018 have been derived from Nuvve's audited consolidated financial statements, which are not included in this prospectus.
+The data below as of and for the years ended December 31, 2020, 2019 and 2018 has been derived from Nuvve's audited consolidated financial statements, which are included in this report.
 Nuvve's historical results are not necessarily indicative of the results that may be expected for any other period in the future.

-The information is only a summary and should be read in conjunction with Nuvve's audited combined and consolidated financial statements and related notes, and "Management's Discussion and Analysis of Financial Condition and Results of Operations of Nuvve" contained elsewhere in this prospectus.
+The information is only a summary and should be read in conjunction with Nuvve's audited combined and consolidated financial statements and related notes, and "Management's Discussion and Analysis of Financial Condition and Results of Operations of Nuvve" contained elsewhere in this report.